richgoodier/DS5010_library_project/README.md

 # Book Management System

 This Python package provides an extensive framework for managing a library of books.
-It leverages several libraries such as `isbnlib`, `nltk`, and `matplotlib` for various features like ISBN validation, text analysis, and data visualization.
+It leverages several libraries (`isbnlib`, `nltk`, and `matplotlib`) for various features like ISBN validation, text analysis, and data visualization.

 ## Features